immerfroehlich/audio-juicer/README.md

     - [ ] Rip every track on it's own so an accurate progress bar can be shown.
     - [x] Pimping the progress bar.
 Show the current work (converting track 1/15).
 I guess this also means to have a Task for each work?
     - [ ] Make the progressbar visibly more understandable, currently it is not clear what the total progress is.
+    - [ ] The total number of tasks is displayed wrong after the last task has been finished.
+It shows 5 instead of 4.
 - [ ] Logging for debug and info and error
 - [ ] Verbose mode with logging info
 - [x] Release year/date retrieval (never ending story)